oconnor663/bao/README.md

 input file without taking up twice as much disk space.
 The total size of an input file plus an outboard tree file is the same as the size of an encoded file in the default combined mode.
-Note that if you `slice` the entire input (using the slice parameters start=0 and len=size), the result is exactly the same as an entire combined-mode encoding, so `slice` can be an efficient way of converting from outboard to combined without re-hashing or writing to disk.
+Note that if you `slice` the entire input (using the slice parameters start=0 and count=size), the result is exactly the same as an entire combined-mode encoding, so `slice` can be an efficient way of converting from outboard to combined without re-hashing or writing to disk.